snax4a/shy/README.md

 1. Make sure prerequisites are installed for your operating system (commands above are mostly for macOS)

+2. Run `git clone https://github.com/nstuyvesant/shy.git` then connect to the /shy directory.

-2. Run `npm install` to install server dependencies.
+3. Run `npm install` to install server dependencies.

-3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
+4. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
 At the moment, the SMTP_ and SEQUELIZE_URI parameters need to be set.

-4. Start PostgreSQL on your local computer (on macOS `brew services start postgresql`).
+5. Start PostgreSQL on your local computer (on macOS `brew services start postgresql`).

-4. Open pgAdmin and connect to localhost.
+6. Open pgAdmin and connect to localhost.

-5. Create a database called `shy` then adjust the DATABASE_URL in local.env.js to add your credentials and connect to this database.
+7. Create a database called `shy` then adjust the DATABASE_URL in local.env.js to add your credentials and connect to this database.

 ## Running tests, creating builds & deploying to Heroku